Neverlastinger/JavaScriptApp2016/README.md

 > - Install node.js
 > - Run ```npm install``` to download dependencies
 > - Run ```npm run start``` - Triggers rollup, copyfiles, node-sass, nodemon & browser-sync.
 In addition, browser-sync starts a web server, so the application is available on http://localhost:3001/.

+If your build is successful, the dist/ directory should look like the one in the build branch:
+> index.html the same as the one in src/
+> img directory created and img.svg the same as the one in src/img/
+> _polyfills directory created and promise.min.js the same as the one in src/_polyfills
+> bundle.js & bundle.js.min built from src/js/main.js & src/js/App.js
+> styles.css built from src/sass/main.scss